ankane/pgslice/README.md

 - To add, remove, or modify a column, make the update on the master table only
 - To add or remove an index, make the update on the master table and all partitions

+## Declarative Partitioning [master]

+PostgreSQL 10 introduces [declarative partitioning](https://www.postgresql.org/docs/10/static/ddl-partitioning.html#ddl-partitioning-declarative).
+A major benefit is `INSERT` statements with a `RETURNING` clause work as expected.

+You can try it out by passing the `--declarative` option to the `prep` command.

 ## Upgrading

 Run: